-We had limited selling and marketing expenses for 2017 associated with advertising and marketing activities on the Nexafed product line, which was licensed to MainPointe in March 2017.
+In March 2017, we licensed the Nexafed product line to MainPointe and therefore we did not have any selling or marketing expenses in 2018.
+During 2017 we had limited selling and marketing expenses which was associated with advertising and marketing activities on the Nexafed product line prior to the licensing to MainPointe.
 Our general and administrative expenses primarily consisted of legal, audit and other professional services, corporate insurance, and payroll.
-Included in each of the 2017 and 2016 results are non-cash share-based compensation expenses of \$324 thousand and \$420 thousand, respectively.
-Excluding the share-based compensation expense our selling, marketing, general and administrative expenses decreased by approximately \$2.1 million between reporting periods, resulting primarily from the elimination of advertising and marketing activities on the Nexafed product line as well as decreases in patent and general legal activities, including the elimination of ongoing legal and litigation expenses incurred with respect to our litigation with Purdue Pharma which was settled in May 2016.
+Included in each of the 2018 and 2017 results are share-based compensation expenses of approximately \$165 thousand and \$360 thousand, respectively.
+Excluding the share-based compensation expense our selling, marketing, general and administrative expenses decreased by approximately \$1.6 million between reporting periods, resulting primarily from the elimination of advertising and marketing activities on the Nexafed product line as well as decreases in patent and general legal activities.